-(e) Committed term facility:
+(f) Committed term facility:

-A subsidiary of the Company has a committed term credit facility of up to \$20,000 to be used to finance equipment purchases of the subsidiary.
-The subsidiary has drawn on the facility and the outstanding balance at September 30, 2013 is \$2,447.
+As described in note 9, a subsidiary of the Company has a committed term credit facility of up to \$20,000 to be used to finance equipment purchases of the subsidiary.
+The subsidiary has drawn on the facility and the outstanding balance at December 31, 2013 is \$2,195.
 Principal repayments in the amount of \$84 are payable monthly.

-(f) Finance lease liabilities:
+(g) Finance lease liabilities: